hpdias/laravel-test/README.md

 - Must have composer installed.
 - Change de ```.env``` file with your database details
 - On the folder of the project run: ```composer install```, ```php artisan migrate``` and ```php artisan serve```
-- The program will start on local host on the port 8000
+- The program will start on localhost:8000
 - To seed the database run ```php artisan db:seed```
 - To run the tests run ```vendor/bin/phpunit```